joxeankoret/diaphora/README.md

 You can join the mailing list https://groups.google.com/forum/?hl=es#!forum/diaphora to ask for help, new features, report issues, etc...
 For reporting bugs, however, I recommend using the issues tracker:  https://github.com/joxeankoret/diaphora/issues

-Please note that only the last 2 versions of IDA are officially be supported.
-As of today, it means that only IDA 7.0 and 7.1 are supported.
-Versions 6.8, 6.9 and 6.95 do work (with all the last patches that were supplied to *customers*), but no support is offered for them.
+Please note that only the last 3 versions of IDA are officially supported.
+As of today, it means that only IDA 7.0, 7.1 and 7.2 are supported.
+Versions 6.8, 6.9 and 6.95 do work (with all the last patches that were supplied to *customers*), but no official support is offered for them.
+However, if you run into any problem with these versions, ping me and I will do my best.

 ## Documentation